Asabeneh/30-Days-Of-JavaScript/04_Day_Conditionals/04_day_conditionals.md

 The last condition is false, therefore the else block was executed.
 What if we have more than two conditions?
 In that case,  we would use *else if* conditions.

-### If  Else if Else
+### If / Else if / Else

-On our daily life, we make decisions on daily basis.
+In our daily life, we make decisions on daily basis.
 We make decisions not by checking one or two conditions instead we make decisions based on multiple conditions.
 As similar to our daily life, programming is also full of conditions.
 We use *else if* when we have multiple conditions.

 ```js
 // syntax